Mukhanovaa/EEG_ADHD_Dynamic_Envelope_Connectivity_Hybrid_ST_Graph_Transformer/README.md

 **`EEG_ADHD_Dynamic_Envelope_Connectivity_Hybrid_ST_Graph_Transformer_for_GitHub.ipynb`**

-Notebook describe the same scientific analysis.
-The GitHub copy keeps the tables and figures under the corresponding cells while compressing embedded images to keep the file suitable for repository hosting.
+This notebook contains the full analysis workflow with embedded tables and figures under the corresponding cells.

 ## Dataset